Welcome to studionashvegas v4.0

 4) Separation of “Church and “State” (Personal and Business)

 This one is always the hardest, but I don’t want to mix the two now because there’s so much on both counts I want to say and don’t because I’m afraid of turning users off.
-So, there’ll be links back and forth, but my personal blog will remain at mitchcanter.com, while my WordPress stuff stays here!
+So, there’ll be links back and forth, but my personal blog will remain at mitchcanter.me, while my WordPress stuff stays here!

 5) Focus on Content